FediaBRSTK777/Flamy-AI/README.md

 ## Contributing

-We welcome contributions to enhance the Flame application.
+We welcome contributions to enhance the Flamy application.
 Please feel free to submit issues or pull requests.

 ## License